bevyengine/bevy-website/content/news/2021-08-10-bevys-first-birthday/index.md

         }
     }
     ```

 2. Bevy Engine "internals" are entirely implemented using the same App Model that "app developers" use.
 "App developers" _are_ "engine developers".
 "Engine developers" _are_ "app developers".

 As a result of (1), (2), and Bevy being free and open source, we foster a feeling of "stack ownership" that the other major players can't.
 Curious app developers can dig into Bevy's internals and feel immediately at home.
 The [_thousands of pull requests_](https://github.com/bevyengine/bevy/pulls) are a testament to that.
 We've seen an [explosion of third party plugins](https://bevyengine.org/assets/#assets) being developed ranging from [realistic physics](https://rapier.rs/) to [specialized tilemap renderers](https://github.com/StarArawn/bevy_ecs_tilemap).
 Bevy's modular nature enables app developers to mix and match the pieces they like and "build their own engine".
 Bevy's core plugins like {{rust_type(type="struct", crate="bevy_asset", name="AssetPlugin", no_mod=true)}} and {{rust_type(type="struct", crate="bevy_render", name="RenderPlugin", no_mod=true)}} provide a common ground to ensure {{rust_type(type="trait", crate="bevy_app", name="Plugin", no_mod=true)}} interoperability.
 This composes nicely with the "modular Render Graph", which makes for an extremely pluggable engine.

 ### Bevy ECS

-**Content Warning: I'm going to boast a lot here and make some hard-to-verify claims, which might offend some peoples' sensibilities :)**
+**Content Warning**: I'm going to boast a lot here and make some hard-to-verify claims, which might offend some peoples' sensibilities :)

 Bevy ECS is the interface we use to build both engine features and apps, so it was natural to give it focus last year.
 I honestly don't think it is controversial to say that Bevy ECS has pushed the envelope of what an ECS can be.
 Bevy ECS is the "secret sauce" (well ... \*\*cough\*\* ... "open sauce") that I believe uniquely positions us in the engine market.
 This is a result of meticulous experimentation, benchmarking, collaboration with other experts in the field, and unification of a lot of good ideas in the wider ECS ecosystem.